ntanthavong/MalAPID/README.md

 # MalAPID
- MalAPID finds suspicious strings of binaries and maps them to MITRE ATT&CK Techniques The data used was pulled from https://malapi.io/.
+ MalAPID finds suspicious strings of binaries and maps them to common attack techniques The data used was pulled from https://malapi.io/.
 # Install Dependencies
 MalAPID uses rust_strings to extract strings and tabulate formats the output.
 They are required for the tool to run.<br><br>